 An active surveillance program conducted by the World Health Organization in the Democratic Republic of Congo found that 338 of the 404 recognized cases in Africa occurred between 1970 and 1986.
 In that same period, human monkeypox cases were also noted in the forests of the Central African Republic (6 cases), Liberia (4 cases), Nigeria (3 cases), Côte d’Ivoire (2 cases), Cameroon (1 case) and Sierra Leone (1 case).

 Since 1981, most reported cases have occurred in the Congo Basin of Central Africa, which is still the area with the majority of human monkeypox infections each year.
 The case-fatality ratio in Central Africa in the 1980s was approximately 10% in non-vaccinated individuals, in contrast to no fatalities in cases occurring in West Africa due to a difference in virulence between the Central and West African strains of the virus.

-In 2003, first cases of human monkeypox in the western hemisphere were described after an outbreak was reported in Midwestern US (Illinois, Indiana, Kansas, Missouri, Ohio and Wisconsin) due to the importation of West African rodents from Ghana infected with monkeypox.
-This outbreak led to the understanding of the sanitary hazards resulting from international trade of exotic animals.
+In 2003, the first cases of human monkeypox in the western hemisphere were described after an outbreak was reported in Midwestern US (Illinois, Indiana, Kansas, Missouri, Ohio and Wisconsin) due to the importation of West African rodents from Ghana infected with monkeypox.
+This outbreak led to the understanding of the sanitary hazards resulting from the international trade of exotic animals.

 Surveillance for human monkeypox cases in endemic areas still represents a challenge.
 Lack of resources, poor infrastructure, inadequate diagnostic specimens and cumbersome clinical recognition of monkeypox disease are just some of the challenges encountered by surveillance systems.
-Control of this illness primarily lies on health education aimed at changing routine eating customs of the population at risk.
+Control of this illness primarily lies in health education aimed at changing the routine eating customs of the population at risk.